yogsototh/Scratch/content/html/en/blog/SVG-and-m4-fractals.md

 Unfortunately %xml isn't the only case of misused format I know.
 You have many format for which it would be very nice to add variables, loops, functions...

-But I am here to help.
-If like me you hate with passion %xslt or writing %xml.
-I will show you how m4 could help you deal with bad format.
+If like me you hate with passion %xslt or writing %xml, I will show you how you could deal with this bad format or language.
-Or language with too few power.

 ## The %xslt Example

 Let's start by the worst case of misused %xml I know: %xslt.
 Any developer who had to deal with %xslt know how horrible it is.

-In order to reduce the verbosity of such so bad languages, there is a way.
+In order to reduce the verbosity of such a bad languages, there is a way.
 **`m4`**.
 Yes, the preprocessor you use when you program in `C` and `C++`.

 Here are some example: